What Is Glycemic Control?

 Complications of Poor Glycemic Control

 Diabetes complications are classified as microvascular and macrovascular.
-The relationship between HbA1c level and the risk of complications is continuous: each 1% reduction in HbA1c is associated with a 21% decrease in the risk of microvascular complications.
+The relationship between HbA1c level and risk of complications is continuous: each 1% reduction in HbA1c is associated with a 21% decrease in microvascular complication risk.

 MICROVASCULAR AND MACROVASCULAR COMPLICATIONS OF DIABETES